MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Press **F5** to build and run the project.

-   The WebView2 control displays content from https://www.microsoft.com, in a WebView2 control in the Windows Forms form, with a **Skip to main content** link if you pressed `Alt`+**Tab** to switch to the window:
+   The WebView2 control displays content from https://www.microsoft.com, in a WebView2 control in the Windows Forms form, with a **Skip to main content** link if you pressed **Alt+Tab** to switch to the window:

    ![Alt+Tab causes the sample app to initially display a 'Skip to main content' link](media/winforms-hello-webview-skip-to-main-content.png)